jon-deo/Temp/docs/IMPROVEMENT_ANALYSIS.md

 2. ⏳ **Phase 2 (Performance Optimizations) - IN PROGRESS**
    - ✅ 2.1: Fix N+1 queries - COMPLETED
    - ✅ 2.2: Database-level filtering & pagination - COMPLETED
-   - 🎯 2.3: Optimize remaining operations - READY TO START
+   - ✅ 2.3: Optimize batch operations with transaction management - COMPLETED
-   - 🔄 2.4: Add database indexing - PLANNED
+   - 🎯 2.4: Add database indexing - READY TO START
    - 🔄 2.5: Query optimization & caching - PLANNED
 3. Phase 3 (Architectural Improvements) - PLANNED
 4. Document and test each improvement thoroughly

-### 🎯 Current Priority: Phase 2.3
+### 🎯 Current Priority: Phase 2.4
-Ready to implement transaction management and optimize remaining operations.
+Ready to implement database indexing strategy for further performance optimization.

 ---
 *This document will be updated as we progress through each phase.*